 Connect Token

-The connect token can contain a content (c) field in markdown format.
-The token must contain an audience (aud) field which points to the identity the user is connecting with.
+The token must contain an audience (aud) field pointing to the identity being connected with.
+It may carry an optional content (c) field (a short connection message, max 500 chars).
 For other constraints see the Action Tokens.

 Content-Addressing